simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 - **Ideal Use Cases:** Omnidirectional radios are best suited for **open spaces where users can be present in any direction** from the access point.
 They work well in small offices, cafes, and homes.
 - **Benefits:** Omnidirectional radios provide **360-degree coverage, ensuring that signals are spread evenly in all directions**.
 They are easy to deploy and manage.
 - **Considerations:** While they offer broad coverage, the **signal strength of omnidirectional radios may be weaker** compared to directional or parabolic radios.
-They are not suitable for long-range or highly focused connections.
+They aren't suitable for long-range or highly focused connections.

 ### Directional Radios